The Best Eggless Chocolate Cake — Moist, Rich & Foolproof

 Amounts are included in the printable recipe below (scroll down).

-• Sour cream: You can substitute sour cream for plain regular yogurt.
-I recommend using the full-fat versions.
+• Sour cream: You can substitute with plain regular yogurt.
+Either way, use the full-fat version for the best texture.

-• Buttermilk: You don’t have buttermilk?
-No problem!!
-Check out my recipe for Easy Homemade Buttermilk Substitute [Video].
+• Buttermilk: Don’t have it?
+No problem — check out my Easy Homemade Buttermilk Substitute and you’re good to go.

-• Vinegar: you can use apple cider vinegar or white vinegar.
+• Vinegar: Apple cider vinegar or white vinegar both work perfectly here.

 Detailed instructions are included in the printable recipe below (scroll down).